 The Future of Children, a compilation of articles showing that SEL skills are essential for kids and that teachers and OST staff need professional development to help children develop them.
 Multiple authors, all preeminent voices in the field, urge a greater focus on outcomes at the classroom level and age-appropriate interventions.
 They also begin to wrestle with the complicated question of how to measure SEL skill development.

-Taken together, these products have produced a foundational cannon for social and emotional learning.
+Taken together, these products are helping to build a canon for social and emotional learning.
 We have more publications currently in the works to keep up with new insights and knowledge in this ever-growing field.